chhay-sophal/LookupAsOptionSet/README.md

    - **Filtering Column**: (Optional) Select the Lookup column to use for filtering.
    - **Display Mask**: (Optional) Enter the display mask for the column.
    - **Sort by Display Name**: Choose whether to sort by display name or view order.
-   - **Allow Record Creation**: Choose whether to allow users to create new records from the dropdown.
    - **Display Search Bar**: Choose whether to display a search bar on top of the dropdown.
 8. Click on **OK** to save the control settings.
 9. Save and publish the form.